 5. Somewhat farther into the future, the material efficiency of America will combine with the spiritual efficiency of India, to lead the world to a more balanced existence.

-6. No matter what happens, the world will become better and better until The United States of America are joined by The United States of India, The United States of Asia, and The United States of Europe, and are ready to amalgamate into The United States of the World.
+6. No matter what happens, the world will become better and better until The United States of America are joined by The United States of India, The United States of Asia, and The United States of Europe — and all are ready to amalgamate into The United States of the World.

 Remember that God is the Author of this cosmic drama.
-Every page of his cosmic drama is filled with inexplicable mysteries, which will ultimately be solved in the last act of the cosmic play.
-Only devotees who are in tune with God are in a position to know the cosmic plan and the divine wish in regard to nations and human lives.
+Every page of His cosmic drama is filled with inexplicable mysteries, which will ultimately be solved in the last act of the cosmic play.
+Only devotees who are in tune with God are in a position to know the cosmic plan and the divine will with regard to nations and human lives.